 "I never said you weren't,"she said, her assuming tone so final and decided that it made Edgar suddenly want to cry, "But I need to access your ability to be treated.
 For that I need to know at least a little about you."

 "Why would I want to be treated?"he asked loudly, finally looking up at her, "So I can leave and then be dumped right back in here when something else happens?
 What is it with you humans and your obsession with putting animals in CAGES?"
 In that brief moment he had spoken, he had forgotten to hide his mouth.
 She held back a gasp at the sudden sight of his fangs, but couldn't help the surprised expression that appeared on her face a second too late.
-Edgar, of course, noticed.
+Edgar didn't miss it.

-"Yes you are.
-I could tell you were from the moment you walked in,"he said, raising his gaze to finally look at her directly for the first time, "Call it...animal instinct."
+"That's a lie.
+You are.
+You're terrified.
+I could tell you were from the moment you walked in.
+I can tell you are now,"he said, raising his gaze to finally look at her directly for the first time, "Call it...animal instinct."
 He knew he had affected her by the way she stared blankly at him, trying to keep her countenance devoid of any expression.
 He could feel it.
 He could feel her fear and uneasiness.
-She had probably drawn all the connections already: how he killed, what he was, and just how much of a threat he was to the people around him.
+She had probably drawn all the connections already: how he killed, what he was, and just how much of a threat he was to her and the people around him.
+The straightjacket might as well be worthless - she could think of half a dozen ways he could kill her with those weapons in his mouth.

 Joanne's voice was weak when she finally spoke.
-"Edgar, all I know is that you supposedly killed two people.
-There's convincing evidence to say you could be locked up, but I do want your side of the story."
+"Nobody here wants to kill you.
+We just want to understand.
+All we know is that you supposedly killed two people.
+There's convincing evidence to say that homicidal behavior is indicative of a deeper problem, but I do want to know what happened from you."

 "You're not even trying."